allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 Summary:

-* F0 - Small group of outliers, seems to want to mutate to aliphatic hydrophobic residues
 * F1 - Selective against charged/polar residues, tolerates aromatic and hydrophobic
-* F2 - Most selective, tolerates tyrosine.
-Least tolerant to charged and proline
+* F2 - Overall strong selection, tolerates tyrosine and (somewhat) tryptophan
-* F3 - Broadly tolerant, somewhat selective against cysteine and valine?
+* FO - Outliers

 F1 and F2 are very intermixed in the true dendrogram, although F2's mean profile is more similar to F3's